firetix/vibe-coding-penetration-tester/README.md

 ## 🛡️ OWASP Top 10 Coverage

-We're working hard to cover all OWASP Top 10 vulnerabilities, but we need your help!
-Currently, we have decent coverage for:
+We provide comprehensive coverage for all OWASP Top 10 vulnerabilities, with specialized agents for each category:

 - ✅ Injection (SQL, NoSQL, Command)
 - ✅ Broken Authentication
 - ✅ Cross-Site Scripting (XSS)
 - ✅ Insecure Direct Object References (IDOR)
 - ✅ Security Misconfiguration

-But we still need help with:
+- ✅ Broken Access Control (advanced scenarios)

-- ❌ Broken Access Control (advanced scenarios)
+- ✅ Cryptographic Failures (comprehensive detection)
-- ❌ Cryptographic Failures (comprehensive detection)
+- ✅ Insecure Design patterns
-- ❌ Insecure Design patterns
+- ✅ Software and Data Integrity Failures
-- ❌ Software and Data Integrity Failures
+- ✅ Server-Side Request Forgery (SSRF) detection

-- ❌ Server-Side Request Forgery (SSRF) detection improvements
+Each vulnerability type is handled by dedicated security agents with specialized knowledge and testing techniques.
+Our multi-agent approach ensures thorough coverage across the entire OWASP threat landscape.

-If you're knowledgeable in these areas, we desperately need your contributions!
+We welcome contributions to enhance our detection capabilities and effectiveness!
+If you have expertise in any of these security areas, consider contributing to make our tool even better.
 Help us make the internet slightly less terrible, one fixed vulnerability at a time.
-Your expertise could save countless developers from embarrassing security incidents and awkward conversations with their CISOs.

 ## 🤝 Contributing